-Scattered Fragments of Separation (The Complete Story) will be released on Friday the 16th of April with no pre-order.
+It will be released officially on Saturday the 11th of December.
 If you join our mailing list using the link below, we’ll make sure you’re the first to hear.

 Mastered by James Edward Armstrong